AggregatorX/AggregatorX.jl/design.md

     * Implement the new struct/type in `AggregatorXComponents`.
     * Add type to the export list of the package and run the test.
 * Add constructor for the new type
-    * Write a test that creates the object, that is you need a minimum system description that includes the new component and then call `buildaggregator()`.
+    * Write a test that creates the object.
+For this you need a system description that includes the new component..
+The test should then call `buildaggregator()` using the system description.
     * Write a method in `AggregatorXComponents` that returns the initalized object (make sure it will be called from buildaggregator - check calling signature) and test it.
 * Add methods to set variables, constraints and objective terms.
     * Make a test for each method.
 The type of test will depend on the particular component and method content.